Table of Contents

 WILL EMERGENCY VEHICLES BE ABLE TO GET THROUGH?

 Yes, emergency vehicles will be able to get through.
-Alternative 1 will actually facilitate emergency vehicle passage better than current conditions.
-The buffered bike lanes can serve as emergency vehicle access.
-In contrast, the parked cars in the current conditions hamper the passage of emergency vehicles.
+Alternative 1 will actually improve emergency response times by ensuring that a parked car will never be in the way of a car that needs to pull over to let an emergency vehicle pass.
+In contrast, parked cars in the current condition hamper the passage of emergency vehicles.

 WILL ALTERNATIVE 1 CAUSE MORE TRAFFIC CONGESTION?